 Driving a sustainable coexistence with nature through technology.

-We create IoT products to realize and accelerate the distributed clean energy transition.
+Create IoT products to realize and accelerate the transition to distributed clean energy.

 Nature is founded in Boston, USA

 Nature raises $300K from crowdsourcing campaigns